 Flexible automation solutions

-Implementing the right kind of automation within a lab space can help you maximise your footprint while improving lab productivity, innovation and even safety.
+Implementing the right kind of automation within a lab space can help you maximize your footprint while improving lab productivity, innovation and even safety.
 By choosing modular solutions designed for open working, labs of any size, with any level of workforce skill or capacity, running any assay and integrating any instrumentation can still automate their processes without sacrificing space, safety or protocols.

 Automata’s LINQ is has been designed with the needs of modern labs in mind, prioritising usability, flexibility and the removal of human iteractions.